biojava/biojava.github.io/wiki/BioJava:Tutorial:Installing_and_using_BioSQL.md

 title: BioJava:Tutorial:Installing and using BioSQL
 ---

+Note that if you intend to use the BioJavaX/ [Hibernate](http://www.hibernate.org/) bindings to BioSQL you should refer instead to the [BioJava:BioJavaXDocs BioJavaX documentation](BioJava:BioJavaXDocs BioJavaX documentation "wikilink").

 **by David Huen**

 This document describes how to install and use BioSQL.
 BioSQL is a part